proficiencyhub95/ros2-basics/README.md

 - Persist across restarts (via YAML files)

 Here, I have created a basic publisher in cpp.
-Then I have created a parameter 'role' which I have initially given a value of 'unemployed'.
+Then I have created a parameter `role` which I have initially given a value of `unemployed`.

 ```cpp
 #include <rclcpp/rclcpp.hpp>